Agriculture Insurance: "Kilimo Salama" is now ACRE

 Our vision is for agricultural insurance to be as common on a farm as fertilizer should be.

-Kilimo Salama, our former insurance program for smallholders, is now a company – ACRE.
+Kilimo Salama, our former insurance program for smallholders, became a company – ACRE – in 2014.
 This page provides further information about ACRE Africa and the Syngenta Foundation work on which it builds.

 What challenges do smallholder farmers face?